 - 1. "Under the Floorboards: Reading a Black Sense of Place in Early America," Allison Curseen, Boston College - 2.
 "The Wetlands Converted: The Stakes of Hydroengineering in Early New England," Michael Ziser, University of California, Davis - 3.
-"Writing Canada: Epistolarity in Frances Brooke's The History of Emily Montague," Ben Pokross, Longfellow House-Washington's Headquarters National Historic Site - 4.
+"Writing Canada: Epistolarity in Frances Brooke's The History of Emily Montague," Ben Pokross, Independent Scholar - 4.
 "Registering Place Across Time in Cusick's Sketches of Ancient History of the Six Nations," Patricia Roylance, Syracuse University